-- See below for #action">action alert --

 Trump’s animosity toward democratic institutions are having chilling effects, especially among his fellow-partisans.

-This summer, a poll found that, within the “party of law and order,” only 28% of registered Republicans now view the FBI in a favorable light, while 60% trust Trump more than the US intelligence agencies.
+This summer, a Quinnipiac poll found that, within the “party of law and order,” only 28% of registered Republicans now view the FBI in a favorable light, while 60% trust Trump more than the US intelligence agencies.
 Meanwhile, 76% view Trump as honest and 75% believe he “provides good moral leadership.”
 It is this unwavering faith that leads 51% to identify the mainstream news media as “the enemy of the people” – a question Quinnipiac and other pollsters have little “trend data” on because it simply isn’t a question anyone would have thought necessary before Trump.

-But Trump has gained status among his base, more of whom now Trump to provide them with accurate information (91%) than their family and friends (63%) or the media (11%).
+But Trump has gained cult-leader status among his base, more of whom now trust Trump to provide them with accurate information (91%) than their family and friends (63%) or the media (11%).
 Through sheer repetition, he has usurped the term “fake news” (which originally denoted false stories knowingly spread as real news but which has been distorted to mean news that is unfavorable towards himself), thereby immunizing his base to factual presentation and leaving them with only their leader as their source of reality.

 The Swiss theologian, Karl Barth, frequently cited the Bible and the newspaper together as crucial for understanding the world and our place in it – each, in its own way, a source of truth.
-Indeed, he saw the role of journalists as so “terribly important” that he TIME magazine, “I always pray for the sick, the poor, journalists, authorities of the state and the church – in that order.”
-Trump, on the other hand, that his attacks on the media are intended “to discredit you all and demean you all so that when you write negative stories about me no one will believe you."
+Indeed, he saw the role of journalists as so “terribly important” that he told TIME magazine, “I always pray for the sick, the poor, journalists, authorities of the state and the church – in that order.”
+Trump, on the other hand, admits that his attacks on the media are intended “to discredit you all and demean you all so that when you write negative stories about me no one will believe you."
 His persistent accusations inure his base to his own falsehoods.

 Therefore, if you are a Trump supporter, this is your reality:

-• He has the Johnson Amendment.
+- He has repealed the Johnson Amendment.

-• ” of people voted illegally in California.
+- “Millions and millions” of people voted illegally in California.

 It’s a bleak view of America, an anemic view of the strength of our democracy, a distorted view of the first amendment, and a paranoid, xenophobic view of the “other.”

-In a chilling “call and response” about immigrants, Trump thousands of attendees at a recent rally in Nashville, “what was the name?”
+In a chilling “call and response” about immigrants, Trump asked thousands of attendees at a recent rally in Nashville, “what was the name?”
 “Animals!” the crowd roared.
 It is this fascist use of deceit, language, and repetition that leads to Charlottesville.

-Nationalist, anti-immigrant movements around the world are following his lead – we’ve covered the rise of neo-Nazi and far-right movements in Europe and Australia in our Daily Dispatch, for example – as are dictators and autocrats who spout “fake news” as an to shut down media outlets, jail reporters, and cut off access to internet and social media.
+Nationalist, anti-immigrant movements around the world are following his lead – we’ve covered the rise of neo-Nazi and far-right movements in Europe and Australia in our Daily Dispatch, for example – as are dictators and autocrats who spout “fake news” as an excuse to shut down media outlets, jail reporters, and cut off access to internet and social media.

 As Timothy Snyder observes in On Tyranny: “Post-truth is pre-fascism.”